André Roche: Biography

 André Roche received a bachelor's degree of Tourism, Hotel Administration and Culinary Arts ("BTH") from the Lycée Hôtelier Alexandre Dumas in Strasbourg.
 He began his career in Germany, working in various establishments in order to perfect his knowledge of German.
 In 1971, he decided to settle in Bavaria while working at the prestigious Tantris restaurant in Munich.

 At this time, he was able to realize a childhood dream, learning to do film animation (animation, claymation and stop-motion) at studios located in Munich.
 In 1975, he went on his own, free-lancing for publishing houses and advertising agencies.

-As an artist and illustrator, with the help of a team of writers and artists, he created and drew about 160 comic stories and also did merchandising artwork for Maya the Bee, then others for Wonderful Adventures of Nils, Taotao, Tom and Jerry, Alice In Wonderland, Vicky the Viking, Heidi, Mickey Mouse, Donald Duck, and the Pink Panther.
+As an artist and illustrator, with the help of a team of writers and artists, he created and drew about 160 comic stories and also did merchandising artwork for Maya the Bee, then others for The Wonderful Adventures of Nils, Taotao, Tom and Jerry, Alice In Wonderland, Vicky the Viking, Heidi, Mickey Mouse, Donald Duck, and the Pink Panther.
 For his ability to create new characters perfectly in line with the style of a series, Medien Bulletin 9/89 (Kellerer & Partners publisher) named him "best adapter of licensed characters in Germany".

 In the late 70's, he was a pioneer in the use of air-brush techniques for cartoon and animated characters and their backgrounds.
 This approach gave them a three-dimensional look that only became common decades later with the introduction of computer colorisation and the construction and use of avatars in 3D modeling programs.

 At the same time, he did cover art, illustrations and caricatures for various magazines such as "Das Rechtsmagazin" (legal), "Das Industriemagazin" (industry), and "Die Funkschau" (electronics), later also for "AV-Invest" (electronic equipment), which later became "AV-LIVE".